marcov64/Lsd/Readme.txt

 If you get an error when trying to execute any of the above commands, please make sure the respective files are set as executable (use terminal command "chmod +x FILENAME" in the installation directory, replacing FILENAME by the name of the corresponding file).

-You may need to recompile LMM if the included pre-compiled versions have problems with your Linux setup.
-Move in the LSD installation directory and use the commands:
+Last, LSD comes with pre-compiled code that may need to be recompiled to your specific environment.
+To recreate the pre-compiled binaries, close all LSD instances and open a terminal instance at the LSD installation directory.
+Then, use the following commands:

  cd src
  make